At St Mary’s Infant School, we aim for all our children to become fluent, confident readers who are passionate about reading.

 At St Mary’s Infant School we use Read Write Inc Phonics (RWI) to give your child the best possible start with their literacy.
 We have put together a guide to how the RWI programme works together with some useful links.

-Mrs Thorp is our Read Write Inc lead teacher, so if you have questions about RWI, contact school who can refer you to her.
+Mrs McGrath is our Read Write Inc lead teacher, so if you have questions about RWI, contact school who can refer you to her.
 Please take the time to read the information as it will provide invaluable information as to how you can help and support your child in reading.

 What is Read Write Inc?